Convex-Dev/design/cad/011_errors/README.md

 ### `:CAST`

-A `:CAST` Error SHOULD be thrown whenever a Function is passed an argument that is of the wrong Type.
+A `:CAST` Error SHOULD be thrown whenever a function is passed an argument that is of the wrong type.

-In particualar, a `:CAST` Error SHOULD be thrown whenever an attempt is made to explicitly or implicitly convert a value to a different Type, but the conversion is not permitted.
+In particular, a `:CAST` Error SHOULD be thrown whenever an attempt is made to explicitly or implicitly convert a value to a different Type, but the conversion is not permitted.

 ### `:NOBODY`